adriaan-firstdmt/mk_henri/README.md

     2. that returns whether validation was successful

 ###TASK 4 & 5
-1. Finish provisioning Class
+1. ~~Finish provisioning Class
 2. Implement a CRON job that
-    1. Uses native SQL query language to get unprovisioned Routers
+    1. ~~Uses native SQL query language to get unprovisioned Routers
-    2. Then run a python script that interfaces with the app's API to configure the said routers provisioning status
+    2. ~~Then run a python script that interfaces with the app's API to configure the said routers provisioning status
+    3. run as Cron see ansible task point 5